-Hot holding temperature in practice
+Hot holding temperature in food safety

 This page provides a short explanatory summary.
-The legal position — including the statutory exemptions that apply in defined circumstances — is addressed in the What Temperature Must Hot Food Be Kept At in Scotland? explainer.
+The legal position, including the statutory exemptions that apply in defined circumstances, is addressed in the What Temperature Must Hot Food Be Kept At in Scotland? explainer.

 Hot Holding Temperature